irrationalpie7/fandom-scripts/ao3-site-skins/README.md

 It is very specific to my current phone and also chrome on android, so I'm not sure it's even useful to anyone else, but at least this way I have it saved for myself.

 Off-topic but I'm fairly certain there is some sort of bug in how mobile chrome decide the font size on certain elements, because for example sometimes the relationship tags on a work page are smaller than the other tags for literally no reason.
 The text of a work will also sometimes show much larger than usual for a second when the page first loads.
 This skin *does not fix this issue*, just fights with it in weird ways sometimes.

+## Reversi correction

+To use this site skin, create a new site skin with the contents of `reversi-corrected.css` as the css, and set the public "Reversi" skin as the parent.

+The intention of this skin is to fix a bug in the Reversi skin: with the original Reversi skin, when you hover over links that you've previously visited they often have black text on a dark background and thus look pretty much invisible.
+This skin attempts to preserve everything about Reversi except to make that text stay gray instead of going black.

+If you're still seeing black text where you shouldn't, or text that should be black is now gray, let me know specifically where you see that happening and I can try to fix it!